ArKaRaShi/git-commands-workshop/README.md

 git add file1.txt file2.txt
 ```

-#### 4.5.
+#### 4.4.
 Git status again

-After adding changes to the staging area, it's a good practice to check the status again to ensure that all changes you intended to stage are properly staged and there are no untracked files left.
+After adding changes to the staging area, it's a good practice to check the status again to ensure that all changes you intended to stage are properly staged and there are no untracked files left.<br>
+You will see some green lines.

 ```
 git status
 ```

-#### 4.6.
+#### 4.5.
 Git commit

 This command commits the staged changes to the **local repository** along with a descriptive message "Initial commit".
 The -m flag is used to include a commit message directly from the command line.
 Let's try this command.

 ```
 git commit -m "Initial commit"
 ```

 Git will tell you to set config, include email and name.
 So you need to config git local so that githost knows you.